cbitosc/HTF24-Team-037/Code_Of_Conduct.md

 ## Scope

-This Code of Conduct applies to all spaces managed by the **MMMUT MCA Alumni Network**, including GitHub repositories, online discussions, alumni forums, and any related communication channels.
+This Code of Conduct applies to all spaces managed by the **MMMUT    Alumni Network**, including GitHub repositories, online discussions, alumni forums, and any related communication channels.
 It also applies when members represent the alumni network in external events, such as university conferences or public forums.

 ## Reporting Violations